Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

       same directory the collector is launched from.

     * Google Cloud Bucket: The zip file will be uploaded to a cloud bucket.
-When selecting this you can provice GCP credentials to control the upload bucket.
+When selecting this you can provide GCP credentials to control the upload bucket.

     * AWS Bucket: The zip file will be uploaded to a cloud bucket.
-When selecting this you can provice AWS credentials and details to control the upload bucket.
+When selecting this you can provide AWS credentials and details to control the upload bucket.

-    * SFTP: This allows the collector to upload the file to an SFP server using a private key.
+    * SFTP: This allows the collector to upload the file to an SFTP server using a private key.

 The `Offline Collector Builder` is simply a GUI wrapped around the